immich-app/immich/README.md

 You need to change the CPU type from `kvm64` to `host` under VMs hardware tab.

 `Hardware > Processors > Edit > Advanced > Type (dropdown menu) > host`

-Otherwise you can:
-- edit `docker-compose.yml` file and comment the whole `immich-machine-learning` service **which will disable machine learning features like object detection and image classification**
-- switch to a different VM/desktop with different architecture.